 Both buses and the light rail are accessible for all and cater to those looking to go car-less.
 Most light rail stations have bike stands, and most buses have bike racks mounted on their front.

 All can be ridden with tickets, valid for 2.5 hours, purchased from bus drivers or at ticket machines at train stations for $2.50.

 One bonus with all Metro Transit buses and light rail trains is that they have complimentary Wi-Fi on board each vehicle, so you can browse to your heart’s content while you ride without using your data!

 See Related: Save On Travel Insurance

 Light Rail lines

-- Blue Line – The first light rail system employed in Minnesota in 2004.
-A 2-track line that currently links Target Field Station in Downton Minneapolis with the Mall of America in Bloomington, it hosts 20 stops from start to finish.
-As of 2020, the line is extending into Brooklyn Park, with a slated completion in 2024.
+- Blue Line – The first light rail system was employed in Minnesota in 2004.
+A 2-track line that links Target Field Station in Downton Minneapolis with the Mall of America in Bloomington hosts 20 stops from start to finish.
+As of 2020, the line extends into Brooklyn Park, with a slated completion in 2024.

 - Green Line – Established in 2014, this 2-track line connects Target Field Station in Downtown Minneapolis to Union Depot in Saint Paul, which also serves as an Amtrak hub.
-The line has a total of 24 stops from start to finish, including the State Capitol.
-Plans are to extend the line by almost 15 miles to connect Eden Prarie to the Green Line by 2023, however, due to poor soil conditions along the proposed route, the $2 billion, infrastructure project (the largest in Minnesota’s history) is currently seeing delays.
+The line has 24 stops from start to finish, including the State Capitol.
+Plans are to extend the line by almost 15 miles to connect Eden Prarie to the Green Line by 2023.
+However, due to poor soil conditions along the proposed route, the $2 billion infrastructure project (the largest in Minnesota’s history) is currently seeing delays.

 For more information on the lines, check out this Minneapolis light rail map.